 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Olympus 17mm F1.2 Pro is the longer of the two lenses at 87mm.
 The Panasonic 25mm F1.4 II ASPH with a length of 55mm, is 32mm shorter.
 Besides being longer, the Olympus 17mm F1.2 Pro also has a larger diameter of 68mm compared to the Panasonic 25mm F1.4 II ASPH's 63mm diameter.

 Below you can find a scaled side-by-side image of Panasonic 25mm F1.4 II ASPH and Olympus 17mm F1.2 Pro to get a better idea of how their sizes compare in real life.

-Comparison image of the Panasonic 25mm F1.4 II ASPH and the Olympus 17mm F1.2 Pro Size and Weight The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Panasonic 25mm F1.4 II ASPH weighs 205g, which means it is 185g (47%) lighter than the Olympus 17mm F1.2 Pro which has a weight of 390g.

 Below you can find the dimension and weight table of the Wideangle Prime Lenses in Micro Four Thirds Mount for size comparison purposes.